 Weather station 16.3 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Predator Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Predator Wall:

 Featured Route For Predator Wall

 Hallraker 5.12d 7c 28 IX 28 E6 6b California

 : High Desert